james-jw/xq-promise/README.md

 ### fork-join

-Let me introduce one last method, and the whole reason I wrote this library.
+Let me introduce two last methods, and the whole reason I wrote this library.

 ```xquery
 fork-join($promises as function(*)*) as item()*